-Experienced Sacramento plastic surgeon Dr. Donald Hause has performed hundreds of breast explant surgeries for patients in Sacramento and throughout California, and is ready to help you achieve your aesthetic or medically-compelling goals with precise, satisfying implant removal.
+Experienced Sacramento plastic surgeon Dr. Donald Hause has performed hundreds of breast explant surgeries for patients in Sacramento and throughout California and is ready to help you achieve your aesthetic or medically compelling goals with precise, satisfying implant removal.

 Breast Explant Basics

-When implants are removed, the pocket that held the implant must be refilled with your natural tissue to restore an attractive profile.
+When implants are removed, the pocket that holds the implant must be refilled with your natural tissue to restore an attractive profile.
 The technique used is similar to breast lift.
 When large implants are removed, the skin may have a stretched look; in addition, the breasts may appear to sag or have a deflated appearance.
 Dr. Hause is skilled in reshaping and lifting your breast tissue to ensure your look is as natural as before your initial surgery.

 Breast explant patients may choose removal only, or opt for a different type of implant.
 Some women decide that saline implants feel less natural than they expected, and swap saline for a silicone gel variety.
 Other women may have health or safety concerns about silicone gel implants, and choose saline for replacement breast implants.
-If you choose smaller implants, the area surrounding the new implant will need to be tightened, and skin may need to be lifted.
+If you choose smaller implants, the area surrounding the new implant will need to be tightened, and the skin may need to be lifted.
 An increase in breast size will require the surgical creation of a larger pocket to accommodate the bigger implant.

 Elective to Medically Necessary